foliojs/restructure/README.md

 ### String

 A `String` maps a JavaScript string to and from binary encodings.
-The length can be a constant, taken from a previous field in the parent structure, or encoded using a number type immediately before the string.
+The length, in bytes, can be a constant, taken from a previous field in the parent structure, encoded using a number type immediately before the string.

 Fully supported encodings include `'ascii'`, `'utf8'`, `'ucs2'`, `'utf16le'`, `'utf16be'`.
 Decoding is also possible
 with any encoding supported by [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API/Encodings),